utopia-eco/limit-order-manager/README.md

         - `token`: Token which the orderer wants to delete the limit order for (output token for swap)
         - `orderCode`: Code of limit order

+- Retrieves all pending limit orders for a token
+    - GET /retrievePendingLimitOrders/:token
+        - `token`: Token which you want the pending limit orders for

 Stop Loss APIs (WIP)
 - Retrieves a limit order given the following values
     - GET /retrieveStopLosses/:address/:token